hdjdoxDev/life_log/README.md

   * [x] swipes
   * [x] whole screen
   * [x] test whole screen
-  * [ ] change sequence by some hint - like a color extraction that determines the right sequence
+  * [ ] change sequence every time and put hint some hint - like a color extraction that determines the right sequence
   * [ ] mac with different locking mechanism

 ## to do

 * [ ] review layout of settings
+* [ ] move search button to the left
+* [ ] add view with suggested log beginnings
+* [ ] allow complete reset of logs from server and dump on it
+* [ ] remove space on the bottom

 ## to thihnk